spbrien/csv-to-json/README.md

 }
 ```

-The response contains the data from the CSV or TSV converted to JSON, an `_id` for the dataset, a number of `actions` available to run on the data, a list of ids for different revisions that have been created from the data, and the revision of the returned data.
+The response contains the data from the CSV or TSV converted to JSON, an `_id` for the dataset, a number of `_actions` available to run on the data, a list of ids for different revisions that have been created from the data, and the revision of the returned data.

 ---

 You can now retrieve this dataset using its `_id`, which will give you the same response as above:

 ```
-http localhost:5000/a0a0c79d3b735499cfcacc82b8116cf6014322f7
+http localhost:5000/<id>
 ```

 Or you can retrieve a certain revision of this dataset using the revision's id.
 The first revision has the same id as the entire dataset:

 ```
-http localhost:5000/a0a0c79d3b735499cfcacc82b8116cf6014322f7/a0a0c79d3b735499cfcacc82b8116cf6014322f7
+http localhost:5000/<id>/<revision>
 ```

 ---

-You can perform actions listed in `available_actions` using a query string.
+You can perform actions listed in `_available` using a query string.
 Actions can be applied to every item in every column:

 ```
 http localhost:5000/<id> actions=='[{"action":"convert_to_ascii_with_ignore"}]'